Ummaiirrr/AI-MultiAgent-Traffic-Simulation/README.md

-A complete, modular AI system that simulates city traffic using autonomous vehicle agents, an A* informed search algorithm, and an MLP/KNN machine learning predictor trained on a 50,000-record synthetic dataset modelled after the UCI Metro Interstate Traffic Volume dataset.
+A complete, modular AI system that simulates city traffic using autonomous vehicle agents, an A* informed search algorithm, and an MLP/KNN machine learning predictor trained on a 50,000-record synthetic dataset is used and modelled after the UCI Metro Interstate Traffic Volume dataset.

 ---